Are you tired of the hype in the fantasy football industry?

 1) All those green dots… kickers were among the most undervalued players!

-2) Those blue dots… very few upside RBs in the later rounds (confirming RB as the most important position to draft early).
+2) Those blue dots on the bottom left… very few upside RBs in the later rounds (confirming RB as the most important position to draft early).

 3) Those purple dots… you can get WR upside from many of the late rounds, but there aren’t nearly as many as you've probably been led to believe.

-You can see defenses were starting to be taken as early as the 10th, 11th, and 13th rounds!
+You can see defenses taken as early as the 10th, 11th, and 13th rounds!
 And kickers were taken as early as the 13th round.
 So, some people, despite all of us laughing at them, were indeed drafting defenses and kickers earlier than most.

 And guess what, even when being drafted in the 13th rounds, they were still among the most undervalued players!

-We’re really only concerned with WR sleepers since we know upside RBs aren’t available in later rounds, and, if you read my other content, you won’t be drafting a backup QB or TE, and you’ll be getting a top-half TE in the earlier rounds.
+We’re really only concerned with WR sleepers since we know upside RBs aren’t available in later rounds, and, if you read my other content, you won’t be drafting a backup QB or TE, and you’ll already be getting a top-half TE in the earlier rounds so you won't be targeting a late-round TE sleeper.

 So when we look at all the undervalued players (we’ll say WRs taken 10th round and later count as sleepers) we see 6 WRs who finished the season inside the top 36, meaning they were good enough to routinely crack your starting lineup, but only 3 really made a difference.